-Statewide blackout in Australia raises questions over renewable energy
+Statewide blackout plunges Australia into renewable energy debate

 Coal-fired power plants dominate the country's power sector resulting in Australia being one of the world's biggest carbon emitters on a per capita basis.
 Renewable energy has struggled to increase its footprint in recent years due to scepticism over climate change amongst some the country's leading politicians.

-South Australia, a major wine producer and traditional manufacturng hub, is one of the few state's with a heavy reliance on renewable energy.
+South Australia, a major wine producer and traditional manufacturing hub, is one of the few states with a heavy reliance on renewable energy.
 Wind power provides roughly 40 percent of the state's electricity supply.

 "Questions have to be asked: Is their over-reliance on renewable energy exacerbating their problems and the capacity to have a secure power supply," Australia's Deputy Prime Minister Barnaby Joyce, a climate change skeptic, told Australian Broadcasting Corp radio on Thursday.